ndgeniebla/phaser-mkdocs/docs/04-final-features.md

 # Pong: Adding Win Conditions, Match Resetting, and Scoring System

+## Prerequisites
+- Created the player paddles and ball inside of the Phaser scene, and coded their corresponding behaviours/logic.

 ## Overview
 In this final section of creating Pong in Phaser, we will walk through implementing the final features of the game: